IRC School Recycling Pilot Program

 Here is a list of what NOT to put in your cart:

-Electronics, Hoses, Pyrex Cookware, Styrofoam, Six Pack Rings, Plastic Bags, Clothing, Rubber Items, Ceramics, Shrink Wrap, Plastic Bottle Caps, Candles with Wax and Window Glass.
+Electronics, Hoses, Pyrex Cookware, Styrofoam, Six Pack Rings, Plastic Bags, Clothing, Rubber Items, Ceramics, Shrink Wrap, Loose Plastic Bottle Caps, Candles with Wax and Window Glass.
 More items may apply and this list may be expanded in the future.
 If you have any questions, please call (772) 770-5112.

 Shredded paper: The new processor will not accept shredded paper as a recyclable item because the small pieces fall through their conveyors and ends up going into the landfill.
 Since shredded paper should be placed in the garbage, we encourage you to shred confidential information only and don’t shred more paper than necessary.
 Consider tearing it up and placing it in your recycling cart.
 Shredded paper can also be used for compost, packing material or bedding for small animals.
 There are also local stores that will recycle shredded paper for a minimal fee.